 The city embodies the American spirit: freedom, democracy, innovation, arts, and a love of knowledge.

-IN WESTERN PENNSYLVANIA, CARS CAN STILL FILL UP AT A FOUNT THAT NURTURED THE AUTOMOTIVE AGE IN ITS INFANCY
+IN WESTERN PENNSYLVANIA, CARS CAN STILL FILL UP AT A FOUNT THAT NURTURED THE AUTOMOTIVE AGE IN ITS INFANCY.

-In a nation of inventors it has always been the single most invented thing.
-At this very moment hundreds of Americans are busy obeying Emerson’s famous dictum—even though the machine he exhorted them to build has existed in near-transcendental perfection for almost a century.
+In a nation of inventors, it has always been the single most invented thing.
+At this very moment, hundreds of Americans are busy obeying Emerson’s famous dictum, even though the machine he exhorted them to build has existed in near-transcendental perfection for almost a century.

-A canoe trip along a river not far from industrial America reveals that the footprints of human history have been all but covered over by what looks like a primeval paradise
+A canoe trip along a river not far from industrial America reveals that the footprints of human history have been all but covered over by what looks like a primeval paradise.

-Long-lost views of sunny, easy days at a wealthy lake resort foreshadow a terrible tragedy
+Long-lost views of sunny, easy days at a wealthy lake resort foreshadow a terrible tragedy.

-The Colonial Revival was born in a time of late-nineteenth-century ferment, and from then on the style resurfaced every time Americans needed reassurance
+The Colonial Revival was born in a time of late-19th-century ferment, and, from then on, the style resurfaced every time Americans needed reassurance.

-Ninety years ago a highborn zealot named Gifford Pinchot knew more about woodlands than any man in America.
+Ninety years ago, a high-born zealot named Gifford Pinchot knew more about woodlands than any man in America.
 What he did about them changed the country we live in and helped define environmentalism.

-Fifty years ago the builders of the Pennsylvania Turnpike completed America’s first superhighway—and helped determine the shape of travel to come
+50 years ago, the builders of the Pennsylvania Turnpike completed America’s first superhighway and helped determine the shape of travel to come.

 When Pierre S. du Pont bought the deteriorated Longwood Gardens in 1906, he thought that owning property was a sign of mental derangement.
 Still, he worked hard to create a stupendous fantasy garden, a place, he said, “where I can entertain my friends.”

-The storm broke over their small town and changed their lives forever
+The storm broke over their small town and changed their lives forever.

-Wherever you travel in this country, you have a good chance of bringing a piece of the past home with you
+Wherever you travel in this country, you have a good chance of bringing a piece of the past home with you.

-Only one man would have had the wit, the audacity, and the self-confidence to make the case
+Only one man had the wit, audacity, and self-confidence to make the case.

 A fond, canny, and surprising tour of the town where the Constitution was born